Group Leader: Mark Hougardy | Organization: Eugene-based hiking club | Date: February 2022 | Walking Distance: 5 miles | Participants: 11

 In the early 1800s, the Kalapuya people numbered around 15,000 and were the largest Native American group in what is now known as the Willamette Valley of western Oregon.
 Diseases introduced to the area decimated the population and by 1850 about 1,000 people remained.
 In 1900, the Kalapuya numbered about 300 (2% of the original population) and by the 1950s the last generation of speakers had passed.
 A 1977 University of Oregon anthropological paper declared, “the Kalapuya population is now presumed extinct.”

 This was the setting for Esther Stutzman, a woman of Kalapuya heritage who wanted to revive the language.
-Over the years she made incremental steps to build awareness about the Kalapuya and awaken the language, but even into the early 1990’s she was told by academics to not even bother as the language was dead.
-One reason for this difficulty was the geographic connection to Kalapuya place names no longer existed; all the landmarks had been given names by pioneers.
+Over the years she made incremental steps to build awareness about the Kalapuya and awaken the language, but even into the early 1990’s, she was told by academics to not even bother as the language was dead.
+One reason for this difficulty was the geographic connection to Kalapuya place names no longer existed; pioneers had given all the landmarks names.
 Esther eventually partnered with the Citizen Planning Committee of East Alton Baker Park.
 Together, they convinced Willamalane Parks and Recreation and the City of Eugene to re-associate place names with Kalapuya words and phrases.
 The 237-acre park was re-named the Whilamut Natural Area of Alton Baker Park, and a year later, they placed cultural art installations known as the Kalapuya Talking Stones.